KL LRT collision: Full service resumes as track repairs completed

 Following the collision, non-governmental organisation Malaysian Public Transport Users Association (4PAM) has called for the establishment of a public transport ombudsman.

 “This is way overdue.
-The increased usage of public transport is bound to bring new challenges for operators and users, and this position’s role would be to ensure public transport users’ rights, safety and security are not compromised,” 4PAM president Ajit Johl said.
+The increased usage of public transport is bound to bring new challenges for operators and users, and this position’s role would be to ensure public transport users’ rights, safety and security are not compromised,” 4PAM president Ajit Johl told CNA.

 He said that in the recent years, almost every public transport mode from ride shares to buses and trains had suffered incidents, and often enough the driver gets blamed while the upper management "walks away scot-free".